 Frequently Asked Questions

-We understand that the cells in a particular part of the brain die off, causing a reduction in the level of the brain chemical dopamine.
-This primarily affects movement and coordination.
+We understand that the cells in a particular part of the brain die off, causing a reduction in the level of the neurotransmitter (brain messenger chemical) dopamine.
+This particularly affects movement and coordination but most systems in the body can be impacted.
 There are several theories on what causes Parkinson's; however, at this time we do not have a clear picture of what triggers this dying off process and why some people are affected and others are not.
-For this reason, there are no clues to preventing Parkinson's disease.

 You may need some support if you are living with or caring for someone with Parkinson's disease.
 Depending on your circumstances, the stage of their disease and their ability to function independently, you may just need information to help you understand the disease.
 Later, there may be a need for advice and practical support with the physical demands of caring for someone with a progressively disabling disease.
 Consider also your own personal needs and seek counselling if necessary.